Nuitka/Nuitka/Developer_Manual.rst

       return a

-We would notate that ``a`` is first a "unknown but defined parameter object", then later on something that definitely has an ``append`` attribute, when returned.
+We would annotate that ``a`` is first a "unknown but defined parameter object", then later on something that definitely has an ``append`` attribute, when returned.
 Otherwise an exception occurs.